thephpleague/url/dev-master/url/properties.md

 		user pass   host     port
 ~~~

-To be able to represents all these parts, the `League\Url\Url` class exposes the following public API:
+To be able to access all these parts, the `League\Url\Url` class exposes the following public API:

 ## URL components